 1. Manuscripts must be original, unpublished works, and should not be under review with any other journal at the time of submission.

 2. Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (7th edition).
 This means they should be typed in Times New Roman font, size 12, and single-spaced.
 You must also include a running head with page numbers, and include properly formatted section headers.
-To make it easier for reviewers, we have one exception to APA formatting requirements: figures and the tables should be placed near the relevant text in the manuscript, rather than at the end of the manuscript.
+To make it easier for reviewers, the journal has one exception to APA formatting requirements: figures and the tables should be placed near the relevant text in the manuscript, rather than at the end of the manuscript.

 3. Reference entries should also follow APA 7th edition, which means that active DOI hyperlinks are required for sources that have DOIs.